SamuelVedel/kerpad/kerpad.1.md

 > no: no horizontal scrolling

 **-\-scroll-div**=DIV
 : When edge scrolling is applied, the number of detents is divided by DIV, so you can configure the scrolling speed by changing DIV.
 DIV default value is 50.
 A negative value can be given to reverse the scroll direction.
+This option has no effect without the **-\-edge-scrolling** option.

 **-l**, **-\-list**[=WHICH]
 : List characteristics of input devices.
 WHICH value can be: